P35.014: High Temperature Operation of Overhead Lines

 Objective

-Transmission asset owners can raise the power transfer capacity of a transmission line by increasing the line current.
-This increase in line current may lead to an increase in conductor operating temperature.
-An elevated conductor temperature could result in reduced conductor ground clearance (increased sag), loss of conductor strength, and damage to connectors and other attached hardware accessories.
-In addition to these mechanical effects, the elevated temperatures can impact the line corona performance, resulting in values that exceed the utility’s design specifications.
+Transmission asset owners can increase the power transfer capability of a transmission line by increasing line current, which in turn raises conductor operating temperature.
+Elevated conductor temperatures can lead to reduced conductor‑to‑ground clearances due to increased sag, loss of mechanical strength over time, and degradation or damage to connectors and other attached hardware components.
+In addition to these mechanical impacts, higher operating temperatures can adversely affect corona performance, potentially resulting in electric field levels, audible noise, or radio interference that exceed utility design criteria and applicable standards.

 The main objectives of this research project are to help utilities raise transmission line capacities (through increased current) safely, reliably, and with confidence, and to provide a technical basis that supports utility decisions on operating lines at elevated temperatures.